Reception theory: Reception history

-According to Harold Marcuse, reception history is "the history of the meanings that have been imputed to historical events.
+According to Harold Marcuse, an academic and grandson of Herbert Marcuse, reception history is "the history of the meanings that have been imputed to historical events.
 It traces the different ways in which participants, observers, historians and other retrospective interpreters have attempted to make sense of events both as they unfolded and over time since then, to make those events meaningful for the present in which they lived and live."

 Reception history and the Bible

-One area of scholarship where reception history is being explored more deeply is the reception history of the Bible.
+One area of scholarship where reception history has been explored deeply is the reception history of the Bible.
 In the context of the Bible, reception history comprises the manifold interpretations of the biblical text from the time that it was written until now.
 It aims to show how biblical interpretations have developed throughout the centuries.
 The field that predated the reception history of the Bible has been known as the “history of interpretation” or “history of exegesis.”
 The greatest difference between reception history and its predecessor approach is that reception history does not restrict its interpretations.
 It includes interpretations that are marginal and even unorthodox.
 Reception history does not restrict interpretations by medium either; it includes the use of art, music, poetry, and liturgy.
 In contrast, the history of interpretation is concerned with how biblical scholars have interpreted a text in only their commentaries and monographs.

-The reception of the Bible is founded on the interpretative framework of Hans-Georg Gadamer.
+Hans-Georg Gadamer addresses the reception of the Bible in his interpretative framework.
 Gadamer was concerned with displaying how all interpretive acts are contextualized.
 At the same time, however, Gadamer maintained the integrity of empirical knowledge.
 Gadamer saw the contextualized interpretation of scripture and the empirical knowledge about its development are best understood to be in a dialogical relationship with one another.
 In this sense, it is a diachronic approach to interpretation of the Bible.
 The individual contexts of interpreters in communication with the original text is the basis for reception history of the bible.

 One of the key issues surrounding biblical reception history is locating when it began.
 This issue is sometimes addressed by demarcating a shift from the original text and its reception.
 However, the distinction of an original text becomes difficult because of the various forms of the earlier biblical texts that were being used.
 Because of the various sources, traditions, and editions of the earliest biblical texts it is difficult to know what was considered original and was interpreted.
 Related to this issue of numerous source materials in biblical reception is the context of these source materials.
 If one wishes to try and read the original text, one is required to do so in its historical context lest it become detached and lose their meaning.
 The various contexts that are associated with each of the contributing texts does not allow for there to be a single context in which to read the text correctly.
 This again muddles the difference between original text and reception history of the Bible.